wp-plugins/dobsondev-shortcodes/readme.txt

 * Code Block - Displays a simple code block for simple, small pieces of code.
 * Button - Displays a purely CSS button with choice of color, text and link.
 * User Interaction Messages - Displays a message with appropriate color that you can use to notify users of how their interaction is working.
+* Related Posts - Displays manually entered related posts on your page that cycle through in a little slideshow.

 **Embed PDF**